 fabric pen (or something that will wash out)

-1- Cut your 2.25 yards of fabric down the middle so that you have two pieces of fabric that are 2.25 yards long by about 25-30 inches wide.
-You will use one of the pieces of fabric to make the ring sling.
+1- Cut your fabric down the middle so that you have two pieces of fabric that are 2.5 yards long by about 25-30 inches wide.
+You will use one of the pieces of fabric to make one ring sling.

 2- To make a finished edge, start with one of the long sides, and fold over a quarter inch and iron.
 Fold the fabric over a quarter inch one more time so that the raw edge is encased in the folds.
 Iron and pin.
 Do the same for the other long side, and then the two short sides.
 Pin well or use Wonder Tape (wash away tape) to keep the fabric in place.